The Real People Behind 10 Fashion Houses

 8. Yves Saint Laurent

-Yves Saint Laurent (I know—more than one name) came to fashion by way of the theater, sort of.
+Yves Saint Laurent (we know—more than one name) came to fashion by way of the theater, sort of.
 He was severely bullied at school as a kid and would come home and try to escape his troubles by acting out plays for his parents.
 He loved reading the theater reviews in the French Vogue and ended up being fascinated by the clothes as well.
 He began formal fashion study at the Chambre Syndicale and entered a design competition that led to him designing for Christian Dior.
 (Incidentally, he beat out Karl Lagerfeld to win that competition.)
-Dior liked him so much that he named young Yves as his successor, and as we know now, Dior died at a fairly young age, leaving Yves in charge of the House of Dior at the age of 21.
+Dior liked him so much that he named young Yves as his successor, and as mentioned above, Dior died at a fairly young age, leaving Yves in charge of the House of Dior at the age of 21.

 Despite his new status, he ended up having to serve in the French Army during the Algerian War of Independence in 1960 (there's rumor that some of the powers-that-be in fashion didn't want him heading up Dior and pulled some strings with the government), and when he came back, he found he had been fired from the company.
 After suing Dior for breach of contract (and winning), Yves decided to start his own company in 1962.
-And it did very well, attracting the likes of Catherine Deneuve.
+It did very well, attracting the likes of Catherine Deneuve.
 Gucci bought YSL (the brand, not the guy) in 1999, and Yves himself died in 2008.

 Armani is another young fashion house compared to most on this list.
 From 1961 to 1970, Giorgio Armani was an assistant designer for Nino Cerruti.
 By 1974, he had decided that he wanted his own line, and with just $10,000, he launched one.
 He quickly became a Hollywood favorite, and when word got around that Richard Gere had worn an Armani suit in 1980's American Gigolo, he and his clean-lined designs immediately achieved icon status.
 And he's still outfitting movie stars today—he was responsible for Christian Bale's suits in The Dark Knight.

 We started with a saddle shop and we'll end with a saddle shop.
-In 1837, Thierry Hermes opened a harness workshop for fine equestrians and European noblemen, and became very popular.
+In 1837, Thierry Hermès opened a harness workshop for fine equestrians and European noblemen, and became very popular.
 After his son took over the business, the shop was relocated to a more citizen-friendly area, where they began selling saddlery as well as harnesses.
 The business became so renowned that the name was familiar as a purveyor of luxury goods internationally.

 This story originally appeared in 2009.